go-joe/joe/README.md

 It is very much inspired by the awesome [Hubot][hubot] framework developed by the folks at Github and brings its power to people who want to write chat bots using Go.

-**IMPORTANT NOTE: THIS SOFTWARE IS STILL IN ALPHA AND THERE ARE NO GUARANTEES REGARDING API STABILITY YET**
+**THIS SOFTWARE IS STILL IN ALPHA AND THERE ARE NO GUARANTEES REGARDING API STABILITY YET.**

 ## Getting Started